entity12208/GD-Level-Generator/README.md

 # Level Input File Format Guide

 This guide explains how any common AI can create a valid `level_input.txt` file to produce Geometry Dash levels using GDShare.
-If you are not the AI, please visit the [User Manual](https://github.com/entity12208/GD-Level-Generator/blob/main/USER_MANUAL.md) for directions.
+If you are the user, please visit the [User Manual](https://github.com/entity12208/GD-Level-Generator/blob/main/USER_MANUAL.md) for directions.
+This page is mainly for the AI.

 ---